-Before you can become an Australian citizen you need to first contact the Australian Government Department of Immigration and Border Protection to find out if you meet the criteria.
+Before you can become an Australian citizen you need to first contact the Department of Home Affairs to find out if you meet the criteria.

 If you are eligible, you'll be asked to complete an application form, pay a fee and attend a short interview.
-The Department of Immigration and Border Protection will notify you (in writing) if your application is successful and contact you again to advise the date, time and location of your citizenship ceremony.
+The Department of Home Affairs will notify you (in writing) if your application is successful and contact you again to advise the date, time and location of your citizenship ceremony.

-If you are a resident of The City of Newcastle, your ceremony will take place at the historic Newcastle City Hall.
+If you are a resident of City of Newcastle, your ceremony will take place at the historic Civic Theatre Newcastle.

 When are the citizenship ceremonies held?

-Council holds a ceremony each year on Australia Day and another two ceremonies are held throughout the year (usually May and August) in Newcastle City Hall.
-One-off private ceremonies are possible, please contact the Department of Immigration a Border Protection on 131 880 to obtain a form.
-Complete and return the form to the Department of Immigration and Border Protection who will confirm if your request is approved
+Council holds a ceremony each year on Australia Day and another two ceremonies are held throughout the year (usually May and September).
+One-off private ceremonies may be possible if certain criteria is met.
+Please contact the Department of Home Affairs on 131 881 to obtain a form.
+Complete and return the form to the Australian Government Department of Home Affairs (Department of Home Affairs) who will confirm if your request is approved.

 Can I bring my family and friends to the ceremony?